James Z. George: Biography

 James Z. George was born in Monroe County, Georgia, but moved to Noxubee County, Mississippi at age eight when his widowed mother remarried, and two years later, to Carroll County, Mississippi, where he received his education in the common schools.
 He served as a private in the Mexican–American War under Colonel Jefferson Davis, and participated in the Battle of Monterey.
 On his return, George read law and was admitted to the bar.
 In 1854 he became a reporter of the Supreme Court of Mississippi and, over the next 20 years, George prepared a 10-volume digest of its cases.

+George was a slave owner.
 As a member of the Mississippi Secession Convention, George signed the Secession Ordinance.
-A Confederate colonel of the 5th Mississippi Cavalry during the Civil War, he was captured twice and spent two years in a prisoner of war camp, where he conducted a law course for his fellow captives.
+During the Civil War, George first served as Captain of Company C, 20th Mississippi Infantry Regiment, before resigning his commission in the Confederate Army to serve as a Brigadier general of the Mississippi State Troops in October, 1862.
+Frustrated by the disorganization of the State Troops and facing disrespect from Confederate officers, George left the State Troops service in November 1863, and rejoined the Confederate service as a colonel of the 5th Mississippi Cavalry.
+He was captured twice and spent two years in a prisoner of war camp, where he conducted a law course for his fellow captives.
 After the war, he returned to Mississippi and resumed the practice of law.
-In 1879 he was appointed to the Supreme Court of Mississippi and immediately was chosen chief justice by his colleagues.
+In 1879 he was appointed to the Supreme Court of Mississippi and immediately was chosen as chief justice by his colleagues.